michel-phylo/Adera2.0/README.md

 `npm start` to run Adera.

 #### Option 2

-You can download the zip file from the Releases page, unzip it and run Adera.exe.

-#### Option 3

 You can download the setup file provided in the Releases page to install Adera2.0.